mcqua007/quantdom/docs.md

 <a name="Quantdom+text"></a>

 ### quantdom.text([newValue]) ⇒ <code>string</code>
-inserts text/replaces text or returns text of an element
+inserts/replaces text or returns text of an element

 **Kind**: instance method of [<code>Quantdom</code>](#Quantdom)
 **Returns**: <code>string</code> - text of first occurence of element